xubowenhaoren/Birdify/README.md

 ### Next steps

 If we have more time on this project, we would try:

 - Changing the momentum
+- Repeating the existing experiments with more epochs, i.e. 40 epochs.
 - Adding more controlled variables to each experiment set
 - Extracting the output layer from our trained EfficientNetV1 model and use it as input for EfficientNetV2
   - Gain accuracy improvements through state-of-the-art networks